 As a follow-on to any necessary diagnostic tests being completed you will participate in a consultation with your Ophthalmic Surgeon.
 During this consultation your Surgeon will perform an examination of your eyes.
 He or she will then have a discussion with you on your suitability for surgery.
 If you are deemed to be a suitable candidate by your surgeon, they will discuss the recommended procedure, it’s benefits, potential risks and range of outcomes, as well as the vision correction alternatives to the recommended procedure.
 You will have time to ask any questions once again.
 Having reflected upon all associated matters, suitable candidates for surgery who wish to proceed will complete the Informed Consent process with their treating surgeon.

 Your surgical care team will do everything they can to help you feel at ease and you can rest assured that they'll also address any concerns you may have.
 Prior to the surgery taking place, they'll take you through each step of the procedure, so you know exactly what to expect.

 With lens surgery, your eyes can either be treated on separate days or both on the same day.
 The surgery itself takes around ten minutes per eye.
-You'll meet with your personal anaesthetist and they'll ensure that you are comfortable and relaxed throughout your procedure.
+You'll meet with your personal anesthetist and they'll ensure that you are comfortable and relaxed throughout your procedure.
 Although you'll be awake throughout, you won't experience any pain during the treatment.